 In this series, the technique of embroidery is combined to an unexpected image and an unconventional support.
 The embroidery is usually done on cotton where the wounds of the fabric will reconnect after the needle has passed through them.
 The artist uses this technique on paper, a medium that is obviously much more difficult to use than fabric that will keep the trace of the needle, weakening the resistance of the support in the medium.
 There are many levels of comprehension that exist in the artworks of Saskia van Kampen, each of them supporting the claim of the artist.
 While the feminist intelligence can be found in the work of the needle, there is also an evocation of the stereotype of a virgin in opposition with the one of a whore.
 Van Kampen, condemns in this series of the same name, the roles that are dictated and imposed by society in the form and the technique that she uses.
 The rich dichotomy between the technique and ideology is evident in her artworks.
 However, the vibrant colours and the playful interaction between the artistry and the technique in the artworks reveal a darker dimension.

-Originally from Toronto, Saskia van Kampen received a formation in graphic design.
+Originally from Toronto, Saskia van Kampen received an education in Graphic Design.
 Her artworks have been presented in many exhibitions around Canada.
 In 2013 Saskia was awarded the Joseph-Armand Bombardier Canada Graduate Scholarship for her Masters research through SSHRC.
 Her personal design projects focus on the intersection of design and craft, and involve cross-pollination between various disciplines including painting, printmaking, typography and sewing.